 In addition to having a lack of cultural, historical and linguistic biblical knowledge to aid in our reading and study of Scripture, many of us face major challenges in finding teachers of Faith who rightly divide the Word of Truth.
 The story of the Ethiopian high-official (wrongly interpreted as eunuch in Acts 8) is a prime example of why having Godly teachers is vital to our spiritual growth and understanding of the Bible at various times in our walk.

 Reason #5.
 Carry-on Baggage

 Each of us brings with us excess, carry-on baggage, so to speak, when we come into Faith.
-Such things as religious traditions, doctrines and understandings; racial and cultural experiences and worldviews; political leanings and preferences; past and abiding sins; spiritual strongholds; habits; questionable mannerisms; anger; hatred; socio-economic biases; and the list goes on.
+We have been entrenched in like religious traditions, doctrines of men, racial and cultural experiences and worldviews; political leanings and preferences; past and abiding sins; spiritual strongholds; habits; preferences, questionable mannerisms; anger; hatred; socio-economic biases; and the list goes on.
 This load of carry-on baggage, so to speak, serves to cover-over, hide and drown out the still-small voice of Yehovah as He speaks to us through His Word.

 Reason #6.
 Dependency upon man-made Biblical constructs